jlafosse/jquery-hijack/README.md

 =============
 The Hijack plugin allows links and forms to be "ajaxified" so that their default get/post behaviour is replaced with ajax calls.
 The returned content is then injected into the target container.
-In addition this plugin offers some unique features such as global settings, callbacks, recursive hijacking, conversion of inline form event handlers and setting options via inline data attributes.
+In addition this plugin offers some unique features such as global settings, callbacks, rehijack hijacking, conversion of inline form event handlers and setting options via inline data attributes.

 Dependencies
 ============